-By the end of 2021, the number of full-time employees of the Group was over 4,100 persons (2020: 4,000 persons).
+By the end of 2022, the number of full-time employees of the Group was around 4,000 persons (2021: 4,100 persons).

 The Group provides a wide range of telecommunications services including voice and data transmission, internet access, various value-added services ("VAS") through wireless, fixed-line services, pay TV, as well as the sale of equipment and accessories.
 The Group conducts its operational activity in Ukraine.